vjeantet/alerter/README.md

 -------------------------------------------------------------------------------

-`-outputEvent`
+`-json`

-Alerter outputs a json struct to describe what happened to the alert.
+Alerter will output a json struct to describe what happened to the alert.
-With this option, Alerter will only output a string value to describe the event.

-* @CLOSED - When the user clicks on the close button (If you changed its label with -closeLabel, your value will be outputed instead of @CLOSED)
-* @CONTENTCLICKED - When the user clicks on the notification content
-* @TIMEOUT - Alert closed after a delay (see -timeout)
-* @ACTIONCLICKED - When the user clicks on the default action (Show).
-* VALUE - the text typed by the user in the alert reply input text
-* VALUE - When user click on a customized action (see --actions)

 -------------------------------------------------------------------------------